brct-james/guild-golems/README.md

 - nerf golem mana regen bonus to like 0.1 ea or something instead of 1
 - can use items from local inventory (for now just hardcode A-G) as component

+**[v0.6]** Market Improvements

+- Consumption should be dynamic, and increase when more stock is available

 **[v0.7]** Balance Pass & Various Refactors

 - Initial balance pass:
 - - Ritual mana cost
 - - Mana regen & invoker bonus
-- - Resource gain rates
+- - Resource harvest rates
-- - Market prices
+- - Market prices, consumption, production rates / recipes
+- - Travel times
 - Refactor the bloat in schema & handlers (helper funcs) into more appropriate locations
 - - golem search funcs could be an interface method, perhaps schema funcs should all be?
 - Convert all routes to kebab-case, all json and private vars/funcs to snake_case
 - Refactor large funcs
 - Refactor packing and storing in changeStatus into sub functions
+- Refactor locations route & world summary response

 **[v0.7]** Various Endpoints & Merchants FOW